b4yuan/sefa_classroom/README.md

 6. The cloned repository is deleted from the local computer.
 Once all homeworks have been graded, the grades directory is also deleted.

-Throughout this process, feedback messages are written to a text file in filteredOutput.txt for easy reference.

 ### Assignment Customization

 #### Test Case Weights